4xel-C/coursera_algorithms_1-2/README.md

 - **[Seam](/seam/)**: An implementation of the resizing algorithm using a dynamic programming implementation of shortest path algorithm to find the lowest energy path through the pixels to remove.

 # Note on project's structures
-All the source code have been build fin the *default package* accoring to the recommendation of the training program.
+All the source code have been build inside the *default package* accoring to the recommendation of the training program.
 This have been made to facilitate the grading/submission system.